 1. A striking resemblance

-The design of Burj Al Arab Jumeirah was led by Tom Wright, a British architect known for his Structural Expressionism style designs, including Capital Gate in Abu Dhabi and the Ribbon of Light in Iran.
-Wright found his inspiration, aptly, in the sea.
-Burj Al Arab Jumeirah emerges from the sea below as a silhouette of a billowing Arabian dhow sail.
-The distinctive shape of the hotel continues to attest its charm and “protective elegance”.
+The design of the Burj Al Arab Jumeirah was led by Tom Wright, a British architect renowned for his Structural Expressionism style, with notable works including the Capital Gate in Abu Dhabi and the Ribbon of Light in Iran.
+Wright drew his inspiration, fittingly, from the sea.
+The Burj Al Arab Jumeirah rises from the water below, resembling the silhouette of a billowing Arabian dhow sail.
+Its distinctive shape continues to embody its charm and “protective elegance.”

 2. More detail around every opulent corner